-Our trustees are the life blood of teh Dyspraxia Foundation, giving their time to help us flourish
+Our trustees are the life blood of the Dyspraxia Foundation, giving their time to help us flourish

 If you like this article?
 Why not share it with your friends…

-Jonathan Levy - Vice Chair with responsibility for Income Generation
+Jonathan Levy - Chair with responsibility for Income Generation

 Jonathan lives in Warrington and serves as a trustee of the Dyspraxia Foundation, with responsibility for income generation.
 Jonathan has dyspraxia and takes every opportunity to raise awareness of the condition through public speaking, press releases and previously appearing in an award-winning episode of Channel 4 series 'Embarrassing Bodies - Live from the Clinic'.
 Professionally, Jonathan works as a fundraiser and small business owner.

-Sally Payne - Trustee and chair of Medical Panel
+Sally Payne - Vice Chair and chair of Medical Panel

-Sally is an occupational therapist and works with children and young people in the West Midlands.
-A former Chair of the Dyspraxia Foundation, she continues to support the Medical Panel and the Professional Journal editing team.
+Sally is an occupational therapist and Professional Adviser with the Royal College of Occupational Therapists.
+She has worked with children and young people in the West Midlands for many years.
+A former Chair of the Dyspraxia Foundation, she continues to lead the Medical and Research Panels.
 Sally has a particular interest in teenagers with dyspraxia who were the focus of her PhD research.
-She is also a consultant to CBeebies for the programme Tree Fu Tom.
+She was also a consultant to CBeebies for the programme Tree Fu Tom.

-Elliot Harris - Trustee with responsibility for Governance
+Matt Devonshire - Trustee with responsbility for Technology

 Steven Duckworth - Trustee with responsibility for Strategy and Policy